vanioinformatika/easydao/README.md

 ```

 ## Iregular enumerations
-An enumeration is irregular if at least one of the values can not be used az a Java identifier.
+An enumeration is irregular if at least one of the values cannot be used as a Java identifier.
-Iregular enumerations have to comply two rules.
+Irregular enumerations have to comply two rules.
 They have to implement getEnumName() and static getEnumInstance() methods.
 Irregular enumerations will be converted to String via the Java enum's getEnumName() method.
 Strings will be converted to
 Java enum instances by calling the enum's getEnumInstance() method.

 ### Example
 Let's assume you have a field MY_TABLE.MY_FIELD that can only contain 'NORMAL', '2WAY' and '3WAY'
 2WAY and 3WAY ar not legal Java identifiers, so a regular Java enum cannot be used here.
-all values that cannot be used as a Java identifier, need to be changed, (e.g. 2WAY -> \_2WAY, 3.5 -> \_3_5)
+All values that cannot be used as a Java identifier, need to be changed, (e.g. 2WAY -> \_2WAY, 3.5 -> \_3_5)
 Of course storing the original value is important as it needs to be used when writing the field to the database and reading it back.
 You can see an example implementation below.